jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect-four.md

 [^1]:
-    To the best of our knowledge, none of the many existing Python implementations of AlphaZero are able to learn a player that beats a simple minmax baseline (that plans at depth 4) on a single desktop computer.
+    To the best of our knowledge, none of the many existing Python implementations of AlphaZero are able to learn a player that beats a simple minmax baseline (that plans at depth at least 2) on a single desktop computer.

 ## Setup

-To replicate the experiment in this tutorial, we recommend having a CUDA compatible GPU with 8GB of memory or more.
+To replicate the experiment in this tutorial, we recommend having a CUDA compatible GPU with 6GB of memory or more.
 Each training iteration took about one hour and a half on a standard desktop computer with an Intel Core i5 9600K processor and an Nvidia RTX 2070 GPU.